2001 Bagerhat bombing: Attacks

 The caretaker government had taken charge and had started to make preparations for the 2001 general elections in Bangladesh.
 In 2001, a number of Awami League events were bombed by suspected Islamist terrorists.
 Sheikh Helal Uddin, cousin of Prime Minister Sheikh Hasina, was speaking at an Awami League election rally at Khalilur Rahman Degree College ground in Mollahat Upazila, Bagerhat District.
 Two bombs were thrown which killed 9 people and injured more than 100 people.

 Trial

 A case was filed following the attack, the proceedings of which were stopped on 19 April 2004 during the Bangladesh Nationalist Party rule.
 The Home Ministry reopened the case after the Awami League returned to power.
 After an investigation by the Criminal Investigation Department, charges were pressed against six individuals on 21 August 2011.
-The accused were Harkat-ul-Jihad-al-Islami Bangladesh chief Mufti Hannan; the former president the of Mollahat branch of the Bangladesh Nationalist Party, Badsha Mia Shikdar; and Jamaat-ul-Mujahideen Bangladesh activists Arifuzzaman, Zillur Rahman, Hafez Mohammad Rakib Hasan, and Abu Taleb.
+The accused were Harkat-ul-Jihad-al-Islami Bangladesh chief Mufti Hannan; the former president of the Mollahat branch of the Bangladesh Nationalist Party, Badsha Mia Shikdar; and Jamaat-ul-Mujahideen Bangladesh activists Arifuzzaman, Zillur Rahman, Hafez Mohammad Rakib Hasan, and Abu Taleb.